Here you can find a step-by-step guide to set up the contextual e-commerce and start selling spare parts and consumables in the DPS.

 Spare Parts that can be replaced within a machine due to sudden breakage or because they are subject to wear and tear.

-Consumables used by machines during processing phases, and which require periodic refilling.
+Consumables used by machines during processing phases, which require periodic refilling.

 The DPS entry points to the e-commerce are: